 Nafplion is a small port town on the Argolic Gulf.
 Extending now up the hillsides, the town was the capital of the first Hellenic republic between 1824 and 1834.
 Most of the town is on a peninsula that juts out into the gulf and forms a naturally protected harbour.

 Nowadays, Visitors take a walk in the picturesque alleys of the Old Town.
 They are drawn by the Venetian balconies images that bring feelings of sweet nostalgia.
 You can relax at the numerous cafés on the port whilst viewing the sea.
-You ca also visit Palamidi fortress for a scenic view of the Argolic gulf.
+You can also visit the Palamidi fortress for a scenic view of the Argolic gulf.

 Bay of Tolon